Controversial NASA decision to cancel all-female spacewalk spotlights spacesuit problem

 NASA didn't specify the other factors that contributed to the decision to alter the spacewalk schedule and didn't reply to an email requesting more information in time to be included in this article.

-Retired NASA astronaut Greg Chamitoff, who is now a professor of engineering practice at Texas A&M University, said in an email that NASA had "painted itself into a corner by all the public announcements about the two-female EVA," or extravehicular activity.
+Former NASA astronaut Greg Chamitoff, who is now a professor of aerospace engineering at Texas A&M University, said in an email that NASA had "painted itself into a corner by all the public announcements about the two-female EVA," or extravehicular activity.
 He said the agency "probably should have delayed the spacewalk" to prepare the other suit.

 "Obviously, the work took priority over the accomplishment of a two-female EVA and now NASA has to endure the public backlash instead of the enthusiasm they hoped for," he said.
 "A shame."